-The Chancellor will preside over drinks beginning at seven o’clock p.m.
-The debate will begin at half past seven.
-There is no dress code, however gentlemen who wish to speak must wear a tie; ladies are encouraged to adhere to a similar sartorial standard.
+The Chancellor and Chairman encourage people to arrive prior to 7PM and to thank our host venue by spending money while partaking of food and drink.
+The debate will begin at 7:30.
+Please be responsible and follow current government edicts, as we need to project law-abiding conduct, lest the regulators get too interested in our social gathering.
+There is no dress code; however, gentlemen who wish to speak must wear a tie; ladies are encouraged to adhere to a similar sartorial standard.
 For those gentlemen arriving sans tie yet wishing to discourse on the resolution, the Purveyor of Ties will keep on hand several remarkable selections.